 College Composition Modular

-The College Composition exam covers material that is usually taught in a one-semester college course in composition.
+The College Composition Modular exam is a multiple-choice exam that covers material usually taught in a one-semester college course in composition.

 The College Composition Modular exam contains approximately 90 multiple-choice questions to be answered in 95 minutes.
 It is designed for colleges that want a valid, reliable multiple-choice assessment, and most colleges award credit based on the College Composition Modular exam alone.